frkatona/ThermalImageFitter/README.md

 ## misc. notes

+- screen updates at about 9 Hz

+- measurement accuracy is +/- 3% across entire temperature range (0 C - 300 C)

-- thermal images are 640 x 480 pixels
+- how are thermal images 640 x 480  when the "IR resolution" is only 198 x 96?

+- unclear to precisely what extent emissivity differences and reflected radiation are accounted for in the temperature mapping...interestingly, the weigh-boat wings

 ## resources